kennedyopokuasare/BloodAlert/README.md

 # The Database
-The Blood Alert Database API uses SQLite(www.sqlite.org) hence no installation is need, but ensure you have sqlite3.exe in the root of the project folder
+The Blood Alert Database API uses SQLite(www.sqlite.org) hence no installation is needed

 ## Setting up the database
 There are two options to setup ( create and populate) the databse.
 We recommend option 1 if you are not familiar with SQL